Skip to main content

 Colorectal Cancer Screening Tests

 Several tests can be used to screen for colorectal cancer (see American Cancer Society Guideline for Colorectal Cancer Screening).
 The most important thing is to get screened, no matter which test you choose.
+Colonoscopy, a screening test, can even prevent colorectal cancer by finding polyps before they turn into cancer.

-Test options for colorectal cancer screening
+Types of colorectal cancer screening tests

 There are 3 main types of colorectal cancer screening tests :